-Canada Stamps – The first stamps inscribed “Canada” were issued in 1851.
-The three different values showing the American Beaver, Prince Albert and Queen Victoria.
+The first Canada stamps, inscribed “Canada” were issued in 1851.
+The three different values showing the American Beaver, Prince Albert and also Queen Victoria.
 The 12d black depicting a youthful Queen Victoria is Canada's most famous rarity.
-However, few have survived and several were allegedly destroyed in London during the 1970s.
-They blew out of a window during a heatwave!
-During the ‘Colony of Canada’ stamp issuing period of 1851–1864 the stamps are of the same status as the provinces of British Columbia and Vancouver Island.
-In addition, New Brunswick, Newfoundland, Nova Scotia and Prince Edward Is.
-They are accepted the first stamps of Canada.
+However, few have survived and several were allegedly destroyed in London during the 1970s when they blew out of a window during a heatwave!
+During the ‘Colony of Canada’ stamp issuing period of 1851–1864 the stamps are of the same status as the provinces of British Columbia and also Vancouver Island.
+In addition, New Brunswick, Newfoundland, Nova Scotia and Prince Edward Island are accepted as the first Canada stamps.